JLGregg/coffee_data_analysis/README.md

-# coffee_data_analysis
-In this project, I am using Excel, SQL, and Tableau to answer the following questions: What does my sale data look like over time for each type of coffee?
-What are my sales by country?
-Who are my top 5 customers?
-Which roast type has the most sales?
+# Coffee Data Analytics Project

+### Project Description
+In this project, I am using a dataset about coffee that includes customer profiles, orders, and a range of coffee products.
+I want to answer the following questions:
+- How do my coffee sales change over time for each type?
+- Where do I sell the most coffee?
+- Who are my top 5 customers?
+- Which roast type sells the most?

+### Data Source
+I will be using the Coffee Bean Sales Raw Dataset.
+This is found on Kaggle at the following link: https://www.kaggle.com/datasets/saadharoon27/coffee-bean-sales-raw-dataset

+### Tools
+- Excel - Data Cleaning
+- SQL - Data Analysis
+- Tableau - Data Visualization